On the differential geometry of numerical schemes and weak solutions of functional equations: Cauchy diffeology and smooth numerical schemes

-From the classical example we see that the ambiant space $X$ needs to have ``enough'' plots to make the Cauchy diffeology interesting.
-Let us give another example, with much more rich Cauchy diffeology.
+From example \ref{exQ} we see that the ambient space $X$ needs to have ``enough'' plots to make the Cauchy diffeology interesting.
+There exist already a non-trivial example of Cauchy diffeology in the literature, in the setting of an ultrametric completion: